MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users/Update-MgUserSetting.md

 ## SYNOPSIS
 Update the properties of the userSettings object.
-\nUsers in the same organization can have different settings based on their preference or on the organization policies.
+Users in the same organization can have different settings based on their preference or on the organization policies.
-\nTo get the user current settings, see current user settings.
+To get the user current settings, see current user settings.
 This API is available in the following national cloud deployments.

 > [!NOTE]